 Once you have determined the date for your “Coaches vs. Cancer” game, please e-mail this info to Gene Milner (firstname.lastname@example.org) so we can list the game dates on our “Coaches vs. Cancer” calendar.
+Please also notify Jessica Jackey (email@example.com) of the American Cancer Society of your game date.
 During this game, we are asking you to pass a container through the crowd (or make one available at your ticket counter) for fans to make donations.
 Checks should be made payable to “American Cancer Society.”

 After the game, we ask you to do the following:

 - E-mail Gene Milner to let him know how much money was collected and to what charity it was donated if other than the American Cancer Society.